-Gaining a "solid grasp of reality" is considered one of the important aspects of growing up in
+Gaining a "solid grasp of reality" is often considered to be one of the important aspects of growing up in

 contemporary society.
 The message is pretty pervasive.
 We are encouraged to get real, to be "realistic" as we establish ourselves in the world.
 John Lennon's imaginings notwithstanding, being called a "dreamer" usually isn't a cause for pride. *

 Yet, central to skillful means of Mahayana Buddhism is the notion that Life itself is "like a flickering lamp, an illusion, a phantom, or a dream."
-The Teachings indicate that when our own experience is examined closely, we see clearly that there is a profoundly insubstantial and transitory character to everything.
-Our attempts to resist that, to grasp onto anything to create a sense of security, are actually the primary cause of our personal suffering.
+With Practice we come to see for ourselves what The Teachings indicate.
+Examined closely we see clearly that there is a profoundly insubstantial and transitory character to all experience -- and that our attempts to resist that, to grasp onto anything to create a sense of security are actually the primary cause of our personal suffering.

-At that point we may even feel free enough to really "live the dream."
+At that point we may even feel free enough to relax, lighten up, and really live the dream.

 How cool is that?